 If you don’t easily have access to catnip, the most economical option is to purchase it in bulk.
-You can get catnip from Mountain Rose Herbs here.
+You can purchase bulk organic catnip here.

 For hot tea, brew- 1-2 tsp of dried catnip per 8 oz of water for about 10 minutes.
 We like to enjoy it with a scoop of raw honey!

 - Nutrinews: 10 Healing Benefits of Catnip Tea